Sistem-Programlama-KOU/BAHAR2022/_lectures/01_giris.md

 thumbnail: /_images/l1.png

 # optional
-tldr: "Bu derste Ayrık Sistemler İçin İleri Olasılık dersine giriş yapılacaktır."
+tldr: "Bu derste Sistem Programlama dersine giriş yapılacaktır."

 # optional
 # set it to true if you dont want this lecture to appear in the updates section